 Despite challenges, different speeds and the fast evolutions which we will see until the first years of the next decade, the Internet of Things is here.

-In business and industry, there are thousands of Internet of Things use cases and real-life IoT deployments across a variety of sectors with the three industries which we just mentioned accounting for a more than significant part of deployments and investments as the image on the right shows.
+In business and industry, there are thousands of Internet of Things use cases and real-life Internet of Things deployments across a variety of sectors with the three industries which we just mentioned accounting for a more than significant part of deployments and investments as the image on the right shows.

-In the IoT consumer space (consumer IoT was the fourth largest segment in 2016) there are many thousands of devices and applications for a broad variety of purposes.
+In the consumer space there are many thousands of devices and applications for a broad variety of purposes.

 Predictions regarding the economic impact, sub segments, technologies and number of IoT-connected devices keep evolving as well.

 Even if for most people the number of IoT devices is not a relevant metric, it’s the one that gets most attention.
-Over the past few years predictions regarding the number of IoT devices by 2020 have been reviewed downwards.
-End 2016 most predictions varied anywhere between 20 and 30 billion devices by 2020 (more below).
+Over the past few years predictions regarding the number of IoT devices has been reviewed downwards.

-The origin of the Internet of Things: how it all started
+The origins of the Internet of Things: how it all started

 The idea of the Internet of Things goes back quite some time.
 We can even go back a very long time but will begin at the end of the previous Millenium where RFID has been a key development towards the Internet of Things and the term Internet of Things has been coined in an RFID context (and NFC), whereby we used RFID to track items in various operations such as supply chain management and logistics.